linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 This section of code defines a `pressSelect` function that's called periodically to create new Tweets:

 - Lines 4-10 compose a `weeklyReplyText` string, which is similar to the `replyText` variable from the `pressStart` function.
-The text is slightly changed to be an original Tweet, rather than a comment on a different tweet.
+The text is slightly changed to be an original Tweet, rather than a comment on a different Tweet.
 It also pulls an element from the same soundtrack list array.

 - On line 11, The `T.post` method is invoked with the same `statuses/update` API endpoint.
 There is no `in_reply_to_status_id` property passed, because the function composes an original Tweet and not a reply.